zishan2050/MongoDBwithSpringBoot/README.md

 # SpringBoot- Spring Data and MongoDB

-Sample project of Spring Data with MongoDb
+Sample project which shows how to use Spring Data with MongoDb

 <h4>Installation and Getting Started</h4>